fusion809/fusion809.github.io/LFS/index.md

         echo "Build failures or missing inventories detected.
 Skipping cleanup." fi
 }</pre>
-In other words, it updates all packages, cleans up old libraries, share directories, documentation and source files.
-It takes the same arguments as <code>updates</code>.
+In other words, it updates all packages and if this succeeds without error, it cleans up old libraries, share directories, documentation and source files.
+It takes the same arguments as <code>update</code>.
         </td>
     </tr>
     <tr>